© Mark Vector

 ‘Let’s hear it then,’ Mum said.

-‘I once knew a bully tough as brick
+‘There once lived a bully tougher than brick

-With a punch so strong it made you sick
+With a punch so strong it would make you sick

 And with all of my might

 I kicked him real hard in the dictionary.’